Skeeve/port-proxy/README.md

 =============

-All the configuration is done in the file port-proxy.conf, which is readed from the current directory when starting port-proxy
+All the configuration is done in the file port-proxy.conf, which is readed from the current directory when starting port-proxy.

+It is possible to use environment variables in the configuration file.
+Any $WORD or ${WORD} will be replaced by the value of the environment variable WORD, provided that the variable exists.

+**NOTE**: There is currently no way to use the character "$" when it is followed by a word character or a "{".

 There are the following parameters which can apear multiple times: